 If you have been injured in a slip and fall accident that occurred on another person or entity’s property, you may be eligible to receive compensation for your losses.
 Contact an Oklahoma City slip and fall lawyer from the Abel Law Firm today to discuss your legal options.
 Call (405) 239-7046 to schedule a free case evaluation.

-Why Choose Abel Law Firm for My Slip and Fall Case?
+Why Choose Your Oklahoma City Slip and Fall Lawyers for My Case?

 First and foremost, because Abel Law Firm gets results.
-We have helped secure millions of dollars in compensation for our personal injury clients, and we can do the same for you and your family.
+We have helped secure millions of dollars in compensation for our personal injury clients.
+We can do the same for you and your family.
 Though we can’t guarantee a favorable outcome, we have the knowledge and experience to make Oklahoma personal injury law work for you and fight aggressively to get you the compensation you deserve.

 And lastly, because Abel Law Firm is a family business.
 We understand the lasting impacts that an injury can have on a family, and we treat all of our clients with compassion and understanding as we help them get through this difficult time and seek compensation for their injuries.